Warwickshire win Bob Willis Trophy

 Warwickshire took just 70 minutes on day four to finish off Lancashire and win by an innings and 199 runs to become the second winners of the Bob Willis Trophy.

-Resuming on 171-6, Lancashire's only realistic hope of saving the game was for rain for the last two days.
+Resuming on 171-6, Lancashire's only realistic hope of saving the game was for it to rain for the last two days.

 But after teenage paceman Manraj Johal got rid of Luke Wood (28), spinner Danny Briggs struck twice.